The Complete Beginners Guide to Building a Meaningful Coin Collection

 Handling Practices

-Always hold coins by their edges, never touching surfaces.
-Fingerprints deposit oils that can damage surfaces over time, particularly on uncirculated coins.
-Use cotton gloves for valuable pieces.
+Always hold coins by their edges, never touching the surfaces.
+Fingerprints deposit oils that can damage surfaces over time, particularly on uncirculated coins where original luster matters.
+Use cotton gloves for particularly valuable pieces.

 Work over soft surfaces to prevent damage from accidental drops.
-Never clean coins—cleaning almost always reduces value by damaging original surfaces that collectors prize.
+And whatever you do, never clean coins — cleaning almost always reduces value by damaging the original surfaces that knowledgeable collectors prize.

 Storage Options